Shelby

 When choosing DDR4 RAM, look for a balance between high frequency (like 3200 MHz or 3600 MHz) and low timings (like CL16).
 That way, you get fast and responsive performance.

 DDR4 memory timings may seem confusing at first, but they're just measurements of how fast your RAM can respond to commands.
-Understanding them helps you make better choices when upgrading or building a PC.
+The main takeaway is that lower timing numbers are better.